President's Fellowship

 NOMINATION DEADLINE: TBD

 President’s Fellowships are enhancement awards added to base fellowship/assistantship packages provided by programs.
 These base packages must provide full-time support to the candidate and must extend for the duration of the President’s Fellowship.
-The base package must be comparable to those normally offered by the program and must meet or exceed guidelines for minimum stipends set annually by the Graduate School.
-(Minimum stipend levels can be found at go.umd.edu/minimum_stipends.)
-Programs must commit to providing the base package at the time of nomination for a President’s Fellowship, and the Graduate School must approve any subsequent changes in the proposed base support package.
+Minimum stipend levels can be found at go.umd.edu/minimum_stipends.

 The President’s Fellowship does not come with Tuition Assistance.

-Candidates must be U.S. citizens or permanent residents entering Ph.D. programs in Fall 2027.
+U.S. citizens or permanent residents are eligible for nomination.
 International students are not eligible for the President’s Fellowship.

 Programs must recommend their nominee(s) for admission prior to making the nomination.